The ultimate boozy hamantaschen! Guinness cookies with a chocolate bourbon ganache filling and Bailey’s drizzle. Heck yeah!

 - When ready to bake, preheat oven to 350 degrees F.

-- Roll out dough to ⅛ inch thin and cut into circles using a 3-inch cookie cutter.
+- Roll out dough to ⅛ inch thin and cut into circles using a 3 or 3 1/2-inch cookie cutter.
 Add a heaping teaspoon of the filling to the center of each hamantaschen.
 Fold in 3 corners to form a triangle and overlap the edges to seal.
 Don’t overstuff, or your hamantaschen may leak.

 - Place hamantaschen on a parchment lined cookie sheet and freeze for 30 minutes to help seal the cookie so it won’t leak or spread.
 Whisk the remaining egg with a tablespoon of water and brush over hamantaschen.